Has your fish broken out in white spots?

 I don’t share the same feelings, however.
 In fact, I think people are too eager to recommend salt as a remedy for Ich.

-This might surprise you, especially given that salt is cheap, commonly available and very effective at killing Ich.
+This might surprise you, especially given that salt is cheap, commonly available and very effective at treating Ich.

 So, why don’t I recommend it more highly?

 Well, many species of freshwater fish hate salt.
 Cory, loaches, livebearers and koi, for example, are all well-known for their salt intolerance – the amount of salt needed to kill Ich can also kill these fish.

 In fact, long-term use of salt can have a negative impact on fish due to the fact that it interferes with osmoregulation, which is how your fish balances minerals in its body.